-At December 31, 2019, and 2018, the Company recorded a current federal income taxes receivable of \$56 thousand and \$1,583 thousand, respectively, which is included in the Statutory Statements of Financial Position.
+At December 31, 2020, and 2019, the Company recorded a current federal income taxes payable of \$277 thousand and receivable of \$56 thousand, respectively, which is included in the Statutory Statements of Financial Position.

-At December 31, 2019, the Company had no protective tax deposits on deposit with the IRS under Section 6603 of the Internal Revenue Service Code.
+At December 31, 2020, the Company had no protective tax deposits on deposit with the IRS under Section 6603 of the Internal Revenue Service Code.